zklevsha/todo-list/README.md

 ### Running Tests

 We use `pytest` for running tests.
-To run the tests, follow these steps:
+To run the tests, follow these steps (inside the todo-list-app directory):

 1.  **Install dependencies**: